Riverview murders: Trial and sentencing

 The trial for Ronnie III began on June 16, 2021.
-Ronnie III served as his own attorney in addition to his counsel, cross-examining his surviving son Ronnie IV, who testified as a witness for the prosecution.
-Throughout the trial, Ronnie III claimed that his son had lied to investigators about the incident.
-Ronnie III asked him, "Did I hurt you that night of the incident?" and the boy replied "Yes."
+He initially served as his own attorney in addition to his counsel, cross-examining his surviving son Ronnie IV, who testified as a witness for the prosecution.
+In his opening statement, Ronnie III repeatedly raised his voice, and spoke dramatically and aggressively towards the court; Judge Michelle Sisco eventually halted his statement for reasons of profanity after he had used the N-word.
+He claimed that his son had lied to investigators about the incident, and initially that he did not inflict harm.
+When Ronnie III was given the opportunity to cross-examine Ronnie IV, he asked "Did I hurt you that night of the incident?" and the boy replied "Yes."
 Ronnie III then asked him, "How did I hurt you?"
 The boy replied, "You stabbed me."

 Initially, Ronnie III's attorneys filed motions claiming that Ronnie III was acting in self-defense and requesting to defend Ronnie III on the basis of Florida's stand-your-ground law.
 However, the judge rejected this request, finding Ronnie III ineligible for a stand-your-ground defense.
 On June 21, 2021, Ronnie III was found guilty of two counts of first-degree murder, one count of attempted first-degree murder, two counts of aggravated child abuse, one count of arson, and one count of resisting a law enforcement officer.
 On July 23, 2021, he was given three life sentences without the possibility of parole, plus 90 years, running consecutively.
+He is currently incarcerated at Liberty Correctional Institution in Bristol, Florida.

-Reflecting on the case during sentencing, Judge Michelle Sisco described it as the "worst case [she's] ever seen" in her nineteen-year judicial career and described Ronnie III's actions toward his daughter as "abject cruelty."
-State Attorney Andrew Warren's described the murders as "among the most cruel and vicious our community has ever seen."
+Reflecting on the case during sentencing, Judge Michelle Sisco described it as the "worst case [she'd] ever seen, as far as the facts go" in her nineteen-year judicial career, and described Ronnie III's actions toward his daughter as "abject cruelty."
+State Attorney Andrew Warren described the murders as "among the most cruel and vicious our community has ever seen."

 Aftermath

-On November 25, 2019, Ronnie IV was adopted by detective Mike Blair, who cared for him the night of the murders.
+On November 25, 2019, Ronnie IV was adopted by detective Mike Blair, who cared for him and interviewed him the night of the murders.
 Ronnie IV changed his name to Ronnie Blair when he joined the family of seven, including Mike, his wife Danyel, and their five other children, ages 16 to 23.
 Mike recalled the night of the murders, saying that there was "no expectation Ronnie would live" and that he considers Ronnie's recovery to be a miracle.
 Of the adoption, Ronnie says that he is "loved" and "part of the family."